Love and Grace Photography

 Dress your wedding party in shades that match or compliment your wedding colors.
 Not sure if you want to rent suits or tuxedos?
 Match the bride’s dress and venue feel.
 If you’re going more formal, a tux is the best fit.
 A suit is great if your event is more casual.
 Ultimately it’s up to you and your style.

 Visit an area formalwear store to select your attire and get measured.
 If you’re getting married at Rosemont, simplify the process by renting your tuxedos or suits through the venue.
 From the fitting to the delivery and return of your formalwear, Rosemont handles it all.
-Click here to find out more about this service.

 Book Rehearsal Dinner Location and Put Together a Guest List